 The work program of the ITC, which also reflects the great variety of transport issues dealt with by the Committee, is reviewed and updated regularly.
 It has also been reformulated in order to clearly determine the kind of activities to be undertaken, the subjects to be addressed, the general objectives of each program element and the time period during which activities have to be undertaken.

-Administrative or Executive Committees of ECE legal instruments on transport
+Administrative or Executive Committees of UN legal instruments on transport

 - Administrative Committee to the amended 1958 Agreement concerning the Adoption of Uniform Technical Prescriptions for Wheeled Vehicles, Equipment and Parts which can be fitted and/or be used on Wheeled Vehicles and the Conditions for Reciprocal Recognition of Approvals granted on the Basis of these Prescriptions (AC.1)